TrafeX/docker-wordpress/README.md

-# Wordpress container
+# WordPress container

-Wordpress container with Nginx 1.10 & PHP-FPM 7.0 based on Alpine Linux.
+Lightweight WordPress container with Nginx 1.10 & PHP-FPM 7.0 based on Alpine Linux.

 * Used in production for my own sites, making it stable, tested and up-to-date
 * Optimized for 50 concurrent users